secarchlab/secarchlab.github.io/eng.md

 # Welcome to SecArch Lab.

-**Secure Architecture Lab., Graduate School of Applied Informatics, University of Hyogo**
+**Secure Architecture Lab., Graduate School of Information Science, University of Hyogo**

 ---